 Kilsyth has its local hills but is a little away from its nearest train station of Croy so these bus services help to bridge the gap.
 Oddly, the Sunday journeys are easiest to explain since it just is route 344 operated by Henderson Travel on behalf of SPT.
 Otherwise, the 344 service is there for evening and peak time services with the truncated 344A running during daytime hours.
-In place, Peter Canavan’s commercially operated 43 is what you need to use and it has a largely twenty minute frequency too.
-Lastly, there’s 349 service for additional peak time travel from Monday to Saturday.
-It would better if things were not as broken up as this since it makes public transport harder to use but it is what we have so the best needs to be made of what is available.
+In place, Peter Canavan’s commercially operated 43 is what you need to use and it has a largely twenty-minute frequency too.
+Lastly, there is the 349 service for additional peak-time travel from Monday to Saturday.
+It would be better if things were not as broken up since this since it makes public transport harder to use but it is what we have so the best needs to be made of what is available.

 73: Galashiels - Selkirk - Bannerfield

-Between this services and the X95, Selkirk is well connected to both Melrose and Galashiels.
-Service frequency is hour from Monday to Saturday and two hourly on Sundays when hours of operation are more restricted.
+Between this service and the X95, Selkirk is well connected to both Melrose and Galashiels.
+Service frequency is hourly from Monday to Saturday and two-hourly on Sundays when hours of operation are more restricted.
 Given how pleasant this part of the world is, any additional travel option will have its uses.

 91 Peebles - Stobo - Broughton - Biggar